VICXPTRV/philotester/README.md

 ## Installation

 1. Clone the tester:

 ```bash
 git clone git@github.com:VICXPTRV/philotester.git
 cd philotester
 ```

-2. Configure the tester:
+2. Configure the tester using `config` file:
-   - Open the `config` file
    - Update `EXEC_PATH` to point to your philo project
    - Optionally update other variables